ROYAL AIR FORCES EX-POW ASSOCIATION

 Members from more recent conflicts are active in maintaining the comradeship that POWs forge in adversity.

-this website is hosted by 207 Squadron Royal Air Force History
+This website is hosted by 207 Squadron Royal Air Force History and edited by Frank Haslam

-(in WW2 207 Sqn had 171 POW including Great Escaper Denys Street)
+(in WW2 207 Squadron had 171 POWs including Great Escaper Denys Street).

-Cal Younger, author, editor of The Kriegie, died on New Year's Day morning:
+Cal Younger, author, editor of The Kriegie, died on New Year's Day morning 2014.

 His funeral took place at St Mary's, Gt Bedwyn, Wiltshire on 30th January 2014: see Obituaries